BurgerFi International, Inc. (NASDAQ:BFI) Major Shareholder John Rosatti Revocable Trust Sells 3,000 Shares

 - On Wednesday, March 16th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
 The stock was sold at an average price of $4.49, for a total transaction of $13,470.00.

+- On Monday, March 14th, John Rosatti Revocable Trust sold 3,000 shares of BurgerFi International stock.
+The shares were sold at an average price of $4.27, for a total transaction of $12,810.00.

 - On Thursday, December 23rd, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $6.34, for a total transaction of $31,700.00.
+The shares were sold at an average price of $6.34, for a total transaction of $31,700.00.

 - On Tuesday, December 21st, John Rosatti Revocable Trust sold 5,000 shares of BurgerFi International stock.
-The stock was sold at an average price of $6.46, for a total transaction of $32,300.00.
+The shares were sold at an average price of $6.46, for a total transaction of $32,300.00.

-Separately, BTIG Research assumed coverage on shares of BurgerFi International in a report on Tuesday, November 23rd.
-They set a “buy” rating and a $11.00 price target for the company.
+Separately, BTIG Research started coverage on shares of BurgerFi International in a research report on Tuesday, November 23rd.
+They set a “buy” rating and a $11.00 price objective for the company.

 BurgerFi International, Inc engages in the operation of franchised and corporate-owned restaurants.
 It offers burgers, hotdogs, crispy chicken, frozen custard, hand-cut fries, shakes, beer, and wine.
 The company was founded by John Rosatti in February 2011 and is headquartered in North Palm Beach, FL.